six-group/six-webcomponents/.github/contributing.md

   - Is the code perf-sensitive (e.g. in "hot paths" like component updates or the vdom patch function?)

     - If the branch is dev-only, performance is less of a concern.

-  - Check how much extra bundle size the change introduces.
-    - Make sure to put dev-only code in `__DEV__` branches so they are tree-shakable.
-    - Runtime code is more sensitive to size increase than compiler code.
-    - Make sure it doesn't accidentally cause dev-only or compiler-only code branches to be included in the runtime build.
-Notable case is that some functions in `@vue/shared` are compiler-only and should not be used in runtime code, e.g. `isHTMLTag` and `isSVGTag`.

 ## Development Setup